-At least, that what this article was going to be.
-But, when doing my research and reading this article by Timothy A Pychyl, I learned that what I wanted to write about was the benefits of a Controlled Delay.
+At least, that was the plan.
+Then, I found this article by Timothy A Pychyl.
+After reading it, I realized that I really wanted to write about Controlled Delay.

 According to Pychyl, procrastination is a failure “to act as intended even though we are aware that this delay will probably come at a cost.”